- About CAQH CORE

-CAQH CORE and its partners have resources and tools to help you implement the CAQH CORE Operating Rules.
+CAQH CORE and its partners have resources and tools to assist with CAQH CORE Operating Rule implementation.
 See below for links to resources for:

-General CAQH CORE Operating Rule Implementation Resources (Phase I-IV)
+General CAQH CORE Operating Rule Implementation Resources (Phase I-V)

 - Analysis & Planning Guides: Guides for Project Managers, Business Analysts, System Analysts, Architects, and other project staff for systems analysis & planning.
 Outlines key tasks for analysis and planning for adoption of the CAQH CORE Operating Rules, with three practical tools: Stakeholder & Business Type Evaluation, Systems Inventory & Impact Assessment Worksheet, and Gap Analysis Worksheet.
 Click below to access the CAQH CORE Analysis and Planning Guides:

 - Phase I & II CAQH CORE Eligibility & Claim Status Operating Rules Analysis & Planning Guide

 - Phase III CAQH CORE EFT & ERA Operating Rules Analysis & Planning Guide

 - Phase IV CAQH CORE Operating Rules Analysis & Planning Guide

 - Phase V CAQH CORE Prior Authorization Operating Rules Analysis & Planning Guide

 - National Webinars: CAQH CORE holds frequent sessions with industry partners, associations, and Medicaid workgroups that include speakers from organizations that have implemented the CAQH CORE Operating Rules.

 - FAQs: Address typical questions regarding the CAQH CORE Operating Rules (as well as other topics).